April 25, 2024

 “Come,” the shadow urged.
 “She is waiting for you.”

 The shadows pushed me forward against my will.
 “No, I...
 I need to go,” I responded, but the shadows didn’t heed my protests.
 They, instead, ushered me through the door.
 Once inside, the old wood under my feet creaked like bones cracking with every step.
-The air was hot and heavy; each breath I took felt heavier than the last, filled with the smell of decay and old earth.
+The air was hot; each breath I took felt hotter than the last, filled with the smell of decay and old earth.

 The shadows were now silhouetted against dozens of candles along the room’s perimeter and center.
 The flames guided me to the center of an old, dusty room.